 2nd Factor – Fabric

 The price of a piece of clothing comes from the materials used.
-Mainly the type, the quality and the fabric weave is responsible to determine the price of the garment.
-Prices range from a few cents a yard to hundreds of dollars per yard.
+Mainly the type, the quality and the fabric weave is responsible to determine the price of the garment. prices for tuxedos range from a few cents a yard to hundreds of dollars per yard.
 A shirt normally takes a single 1 yard, trousers from 1 1/2 to 2, with a suit on average demanding 3.5 yards or more.
 Garments made in large volume can save fabric as well the price of the dress.
 Synthetic fabrics are least expensive but cotton fabrics are highly expensive.
 Among the most costly fabric, there come two fabric one is the silk and wool as they are made from animal hairs.
 Most men’s suits are woollen and hence the price of the suit is normally quite expensive.

 3rd Factor – Construction